 Okay, Got It.
 So, How Do I Get It Done?

 As a manager or an HR professional, that’s exactly what you could be thinking.
-Developing a cross-training program for an enterprise isn’t that difficult if you get certain nuances right.
+Developing a cross-training program for employees isn’t that difficult if you get certain nuances right.
 A cross-training program cannot be designed and implemented at short notice, that too during a period of crisis.
-Managers need to be ready beforehand and implement the program after careful planning.
-Before initiating such a program, there are a few decisions that the organization needs to take.
-For instance, it will have to decide who is eligible for training, whether the training is to be restricted to specific job roles, whether it will be voluntary or mandatory, the protocols that need to be set in place for the implementation of the program, etc.
+It needs to be incorporated into your training and development strategy and managers need to be made responsible for the cross-training of their team members.
+However, some aspects need to be taken care of before initiating such a program and those include the decisions on the eligibility of candidates for cross-training, for which roles cross-training is required or if all the employees need to be cross-trained in all departments, whether it will be voluntary or mandatory and the protocols that need to be set in place for the implementation of the program, etc.

-The first action that is mission critical to the implementation of a cross-training program is the drawing up of a list of tasks and functions that are vital for the business’ daily operations.
-These tasks need to be prioritized so that essential tasks can be included in the training program.
+The first action that is mission-critical to the implementation of a cross-training program is the drawing up of a list of tasks and functions that are vital for the business’s daily operations.
+These tasks need to be prioritised so that essential tasks can be included in the training program and the organization benefits from seamless operations in case of an employee’s absence in these critical roles.

 Once the tasks are decided and prioritized, it will be possible to match the tasks which require cross-training coverage with the employees who are to be trained.
 Instead of simply training one employee to handle another’s task, it is better to train a number of employees for various components of a task so they can pitch in together and responsibilities are shared.

-Throughout this process, managers need to be ready for some resistance and some employees may give a less enthusiastic response, especially employees who feel that the whole process involves training their replacements.
-In fact, employees shouldn’t be made to feel that the company is developing their replacements, but rather they should be made to feel that their jobs are highly critical and therefore there is a need for backup in their absence.
-Taking regular feedback from team members on all aspects of the cross-training program will be of immense benefit.
+Throughout this process, managers need to be ready for some resistance because some employees may give a less enthusiastic response, especially employees who feel that the whole process involves training their replacements.
+However, employees shouldn’t be made to feel that the company is developing their replacements, but rather they should be made to feel that their jobs are highly critical and therefore there is a need for backup in their absence.
+Further, they should be made to understand that such training helps both the employee and the organizational growth as employees improve their performance and have higher satisfaction with their jobs.
+Taking regular feedback from team members on all aspects of the cross-training program will be of immense benefit to make improvements in the program and get employees’ whole-hearted participation.